At-Home Activity Guide

-As more families face social distancing, self-quarantine, and school and work closings as a result of COVID-19, it’s possible to feel stressed—not only about health issues, but also with the reality of suddenly being at home for many days with energetic little ones.
+As families face more time at home due to the pandemic or cold weather, it’s possible to feel stressed—not only about health issues, but also with the reality of being at home with energetic little ones.
 By planning early for this possibility and having some activities and experiences ready, you can feel less stressed and more prepared!

 Start with a Toy Rotation